deshanyang/Liver-DIR-QA/README.md

 ## Dataset Overview
 This dataset contains 30 different cases of abdominal-pelvis CT image pairs, with a high number of liver vessel bifurcation landmark pairs identified in each case.
 These landmarks can be used for DIR algorithm validation and quality assurance.
 Images are obtained from several publicly available image repositories as well as clinical scans from Barnes Jewish Hospital.

 We hope to publish the results of this study in a dataset article.
-Due to the size of the image files, the full dataset is saved on our publicly available Zenodo repository at .
+Due to the size of the image files, the full dataset is saved on our publicly available Zenodo repository at https://zenodo.org/records/10553242.
 However, one example image pair with landmarks is included within this GitHub repository, along with a tutorial in loading and processing this data, to assist researchers in getting started with the dataset.
 Please see the tutorial folder in this GitHub for more information.

--The presented dataset comprises 30 pairs of intra-patient abdominal-pelvis CT images with various clinical quality. <br>
+- The presented dataset comprises 30 pairs of intra-patient abdominal-pelvis CT images with various clinical quality. <br>
-Across the 30 cases, a total of 2028 landmark pairs were labeled, averaging ~68 pairs per case, far exceeding previous liver DIR evaluation reports.
+- Across the 30 cases, a total of 2028 landmark pairs were labeled, averaging ~68 pairs per case, far exceeding previous liver DIR evaluation reports.<br>
+- The mean and standard deviations of the TREs were 0.64±0.40 mm evaluated using digital phantoms.<br>
+- Landmark identification and pairing accuracy underwent rigorous manual validation by two observers.<br>

 ## Landmark Identification and Verification